xy-241/CS-Notes/content/Tools/Git/Git Rebase.md

 tags:
   - git
 Creation Date: 2023-11-28T16:31:00
-Last Date: 2024-12-31T17:58:34+08:00
+Last Date: 2025-01-05T15:40:25+08:00
 References:
 description: git rebase rewrites commit history for linearity.
 Avoid rebasing public branches; use it for local feature branches.
 Commands like --continue, --abort, and -i manage conflicts or edits.
 For shared branches, prefer git merge.
 ---
 >[!important]
 > The golden rule of `git rebase` is to **avoid rebasing public branches** to prevent rewriting history that others might rely on.
 >
-> `git rebase` should only be applied to **local feature branches** or branches derived from feature branches.
+> `git rebase` should only be applied to **local feature branches** to keep your feature branch commit history clean.
 >
-> For **public branches** shared among team members, it's better to use `git merge` to preserve the integrity of shared history.
+> For **public branches** shared among team members, it's better to use `git merge` to preserve the integrity of the shared history.
+This way, when tracing which new feature caused an issue, you can troubleshoot using the merge commits instead of relying just on `git bisect`, which can be more complex and less intuitive.

 ## Abstract
 ---